-Pressing the NOISE CANCEL button automatically selects the quietest, most stable channel for detecting.
+Pressing the NOISE CANCEL button automatically selects the guietest, most stable channel for detecting.
 This will automatically eliminate most audio response to electromagnetic disturbances (e.g. powerlines).
 Selection takes approximately 30 seconds.
 It is very important to keep the detector coil motionless during this time.
 Also ensure that no metallic objects are moved in close vicinity of the search coil.

 In Advanced mode it is possible to manually select your desired detecting channel.
+Owners of the Explorer S should use this manual Noise option within Advanced mode (page 83).